ArianDilfanian/Toxic-Comment-Classification-Multi-Label-NLP/README.md

 # Comment Toxicity Detection

-Welcome to the **Comment Toxicity Detection** project!
 This repository contains tools and resources for detecting toxic language in text comments using machine learning techniques.

 ## Project Overview
 The goal of this project is to build a robust model capable of identifying toxic comments.
 The application is designed to foster positive online interactions by filtering out harmful language.
 The model has been trained and evaluated using datasets from the [Jigsaw Toxic Comment Classification Challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge).